kelledge/idkfa/README.md

    like the CI build server, or ticket management server.
 Many of these services will likely want access to AWS resources, and therefore require an instance profile granting access.
+ * Encouraging use of ELB and ACM
+ * Encouring use of CloudWatch logs.
+Both for ingestion and review.

 ### Module Dependencies
 There are currently a good number of modules.
 Perhaps too many.
 The principle